Posted: by Bronte

 After all your hard work, you surely want to get paid for your services.
 Unfortunately, it is not as simple as it sounds.
 You already have a ton of duties to accomplish.
 The last thing you want is to be faced with issues in your accounting business when it comes to payment processing.
 Accounting, on its own, is a risky business.
 But it gets riskier when you have to deal with other companies.

 This is why banks and conventional financial organizations will not grant you with management accounting credit card processing.
 It does not mean you cannot find processing, but the journey to get there may be long and tedious.
 Being able to accept debit transactions is one thing, but credit cards are a whole separate avenue to go down.
-To be able to receive credit card payments, a gateway must be setup on your site or terminal.
+To be able to receive credit card payments, a gateway must be setup on your site or you will need to setup a POS terminal.
 In order to do this, you must apply for an accounting merchant account.

 Don’t shut yourself off from the largest payment method in the U.S. Credit cards will be used to pay for the majority of your work once you get going.
 The next step to getting paid is to contact an accounting payment processor and begin your application.